M-Schiller/HiCode/readme.md

 ## How to Run

-Rename the graph file to "graph", and put it into director
+Rename the graph file to "graph", and put it into directory
 ```sh
 $ ./data/GRAPH_NAME/
 ```

-* The graph file's first line indicating the number of vertex.
+* The graph file's first line indicates the number of vertices.
-* The following lines containing 'i j w' representing an edge between (i,j) with weight w.
+* The following lines contain 'i j w' representing an edge between (i,j) with weight w.
 * Then write a config file for the graph , named "GRAPH_NAME.config" .
 See configuration details in the next section.